BalodiShubham377/citations/README.md

-## Citations Viewer
+# Python Citations Viewer

-Citations Viewer is a simple PyQt5 application that fetches citations from an API and displays them in a user-friendly interface.
+This Python program fetches data from an API endpoint and identifies citations for each response.
+It then displays the citations in a user-friendly UI.

+## Assignment Overview

+You have been tasked with developing a Python program for BeyondChats, a full-time position assignment.
+The program needs to fetch data from a paginated API, identify citations for each response, and present the citations through a user-friendly UI.

-Features
+## Features

-    Fetch citations from an API based on the page number entered by the user.
+- Fetch data from a paginated API endpoint.
+- Identify citations for each response.
-    Display citations along with their sources in a QTextEdit widget.
+- Display citations in a user-friendly UI.
-    User-friendly interface with input field and fetch button.

-Requirements
+## Technologies Used

-    Python 3.x
+- Python
-    PyQt5
+- PyQt5
-    requests
+- Requests library

-## Installation
+## Usage

+1. Clone or download this repository to your local machine.
-Install the dependencies:
+2. Install the required dependencies using:

-bash

-    pip install -r requirements.txt
+3. pip install -r requirements.txt

-Usage

-    Run the application:
+3. Run the program using:

-    bash

 python app.py

-Enter the page number in the input field and click "Fetch Citations" to retrieve citations from the API.
+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for de